BenMilesRocks/1---Ben-Miles-Rocks/readme.md

 [Favicon.io](https://favicon.io/) used to create the site's Favicon.

-To edit my code I used Visual Studio, and I used Git for version control.
+To edit my code I used Visual Studio Code, and I used Git for version control.

 ## Deployment and Local Development